Employee Spotlight – Clinical Director Pennsylvania

 What is your motto or personal mantra?

 My personal mantra is to always be humble and kind.
-Everyone’s story is different and to be helpful to our clients we should enter with open arms and an unjudgmental mind.
+Everyone’s story is different and to be helpful to our patients we should enter with open arms and an unjudgmental mind.
 Kind words and a warm smile go a long way.

 What do you like most about your job?